grantcolley/best-stories-api/README.md

 `https://localhost:7240/swagger/v1/swagger.json`

 ## If I had more time
-- I would create a separate API dedicated to running the Distributed Cache
+- Create a separate API dedicated to running the Distributed Cache
-- I would add authentication
+- Add authentication
-- I would add more unit tests
+- More unit tests

 ## Implementation Details
 ### Minimal API